ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 * `date`: The day you add yourself to the webring, in `YYYY-MM-DDThh:mm` format.
 You can use `T00:00` for the hour an minute if you want.
 * `name`: Your name (can be your given name, a nickname, a handle, etc.).
 * `url`: Your website's address (ex: `https://web-a11y.club/`).
 The URL <strong>must</strong> use the HTTPS protocol.
+* `role`: What your focus is (ex: Accessibility auditor, Indieweb enthusiast, Inclusive user researcher, etc.)

 Ideally, your `url` points to the page that displays the webring code, but this is not required.